Movie Storytelling & Free-Form Screenwriting

 The whole film is structured following a text-book three-act structure.
 Inciting incident, first act turning point, second act are all 'tres formulaic'.
 But what seemed unusual to me, and the primary reason why I think this film still looked so fresh to us: the story is structured around the antagonist's journey.

 My advice: don't try this at home.
-As a beginning screenwriter, make sure you try your hand at convential material before you venture into unexplored territory.
+As a beginning screenwriter, make sure you try your hand at conventional material before you venture into unexplored territory.
 The screenwriters of Jean de Florette were both highly experienced, with many successes to their names.

 Master the rules, then bend them.